QubesOS/qubes-doc/developer/general/gsod.rst

 **Project**: Improve Getting Started page

 **Brief explanation**: The :doc:`Getting Started page </introduction/getting-started>` is the place a new user would go to understand better how to use Qubes.
 It is currently has old screenshots not using the default desktop environment and could have much better flow.
-In addition, this improved page content may end up being served more directly to the user via the `offline documentation <https://github.com/QubesOS/qubes-issues/issues/1019>`__ or the firstboot guide.
+In addition, this improved page content may end up being served more directly to the user via the :issue:`offline documentation <1019>` or the firstboot guide.

 **Expected results**: